Navigation

 });

-No additional registration is needed — just create the file and enable the module.
+No additional registration is needed — just create the file and install the module.

 Navigation Groups